nxu/laravel-nestedset/README.md

 ![https://i.imgur.com/coToNY7.png](https://i.imgur.com/coToNY7.png)

-This pattern also has drawbacks: modifying the table requires complicated and somewhat expensive logic.
+This pattern also has a big drawback: modifying the table requires complicated and somewhat expensive logic.
 The goal of this package is to implement this logic so you can use nested sets as easily as possible.

+### Database design
+The goal of this package is to make queries to the hierarchical data as easy as possible.
+Therefore each node has 4 attributes to describe its position in the hierarchy.
+While this is mostly redundant, it also gives a lot more flexibility to make every query to the table as effective as possible.

+The 4 columns used by the package:
+- `parent_id` - The primary key of the parent node. `null` for root nodes
+- `left` and `right` - Left and right edges of the node
+- `depth` - The depth of the node in the tree.
+Level 0 for root nodes

+### Automatic nested set building
+This package automatically processes all changes to the table and builds the nested set accordingly.
+It utilizes the `parent_id` attribute as a single source of truth and builds the hierarchy according to this column.

+## Requirements
+This package requires PHP 7.2+ and Laravel 6+.

 ## Usage

-### Requirements
-This package requires PHP 7.2+ and Laravel 6+.

 ### Install
 ```
 composer require nxu/laravel-nestedset
 ```

-### Database design
+### Migrations
-The goal of this package is to make queries to the hierarchical data as easy as possible.
-Therefore it utilizes the traditional `parent_id` as a single source of truth and builds the hierarchy according to this column.
-It also adds a fourth column called `depth` for querying the depth of any given node.
+Add the required columns to your table containing the hierarchical data.

 #### Use the migration helper macro
-To add these columns, you can use the following Blueprint macro:
+To add the required columns, you may use the following Blueprint macro:

 ```php
 Schema::create('my_tree', function (Blueprint $table) {